Dan's Take

 Dan's Take: A Hatful of Virtualization

+My first take is that Red Hat Fedora includes quite a number of types of virtualization technology that includes nearly all of the main categories in the Kusnetzky Group model.
+This clearly demonstrates that virtualization has become "the wiring in the wall," and has become the foundation for most types of computing being supported on Fedora.
 When thinking about Fedora 25 and its competitors, I can't help but go back in my mind to the early days of Linux.
 Back in the 1993-1994 timeframe, my systems software research team at IDC was following more than 300 different distributions of Linux.

 With the exception of a few major players such as Red Hat and SUSE, most of these distributions were developed to support students at a specific university, researchers at a specific lab, or the needs of a large association.

 These groups were willing to take on the engineering tasks associated with creating and fielding a Linux distribution because it would support specificially, exactly and only what the organization was doing.
-Often these organizations were blessed with many software engineers and were seeking "no cost per user" operating environment software.
+Often these organizations were blessed with many software engineers and were seekingĀ "no cost per user" operating environment software.

 Red Hat Fedora, like its competitors OpenSUSE and Canonical's community supported versions of Ubuntu, took up the mission served by that early multitude of Linux distributions: they made it easily possible for those proficient in Linux development and support to have access to a modern, up-to-date version of the technology without also taking on the huge task of gathering together the results of an ever-growing number of open source projects.
 After all, isn't it better to download something pre-assembled and tested by a supplier such as Red Hat?